Judith Rousseau

 Judith Rousseau is a Bayesian statistician who studies frequentist properties of Bayesian methods.
-She is a professor of statistics at the University of Oxford, a Fellow of Jesus College, Oxford, a Fellow of the Institute of Mathematical Statistics, and a Fellow of the International Society for Bayesian Analysis.
+She is a professor of statistics at Université Paris-Dauphine.
+She was previously a professor at the University of Oxford, a Fellow of Jesus College, Oxford, and a professor at ENSAE Paris.
+She a Fellow of the Institute of Mathematical Statistics and a Fellow of the International Society for Bayesian Analysis.

 Education and career

 Rousseau studied statistics and economics at ENSAE ParisTech, starting in pure mathematics but changing fields after taking a statistics class "because of all the interactions it has with other fields".
 She completed a doctorate in 1997 at Pierre and Marie Curie University.
-Her dissertation, Asymptotic properties of Bayes estimates, was supervised by Christian Robert.
+Her dissertation, Asymptotic properties of Bayes estimators, was supervised by Christian Robert.

-She taught at Paris Descartes University from 1998 to 2004, Paris Dauphine University beginning in 2004, and (while on leave from Paris Dauphine) at ENSAE from 2009 to 2014.
-She joined Oxford in 2017.
+She taught at Paris Descartes University from 1998 to 2004, Paris-Dauphine University beginning in 2004, and (while on leave from Paris-Dauphine) at ENSAE from 2009 to 2014.
+She became Professor of Statistics at Oxford in 2017, then returned to Paris-Dauphine in 2023.

 Recognition

 In 2015 Rousseau won the inaugural Ethel Newbold Prize of the Bernoulli Society for Mathematical Statistics and Probability.

 The award recognizes a "recipient of any gender who is an outstanding statistical scientist for a body of work that represents excellence in research in mathematical statistics".
 The body of work for which Rousseau was recognized includes her work on infinite-dimensional variants of the Bernstein–von Mises theorem.

 In 2019, she was awarded a European Research Council (ERC) Advance Grant for her project "General theory for Big Bayes".

+As of 2026, she is president-elect of the International Society for Bayesian Analysis.